Before the Internship

 - Students are responsible for arranging their own internship as they would find any other job.

-- Students can contact one of the organizations listed on this website, or they can explore other internship opportunities independently.
+- Students can contact one of the organizations listed on the linked virtual bulletin board, or they can explore other internship opportunities independently.

 - Internships may be paid or unpaid.